• Skip to primary navigation

 But unfortunately, quark is almost impossible to find in regular US grocery stores.

-You can find sometimes find it in very select supermarkets but at outrageous prices.
+You can sometimes find it in very select supermarkets but at outrageous prices.
 I've made and eaten German cheesecakes for decades, and there are a few workarounds.

 Quark Substitutes